 “We are pleased to watch Philadelphia Black PR Society grow under President Monica Peters.
 We have watched the organization steadily progress with diligence since FNC Philly became the organization’s fiscal sponsor last year.
 The Mid-Atlantic Black PR Society will take things to the next level to continue to ensure the organization’s success as our FNC Philly fiscal sponsorship project,” said Jerry Tapley, Executive Director of FNC Philly.

 There is more to come as we continue to build with the support and assistance from FNC Philly,” said Monica Peters of the organization.

-In addition, although PBPRS operates under the supervision, administrative requirements and guidance of fiscal partnership, it is in support of multiple organizations with similar missions including the National Black Public Relations Society and others via attending any events they may have.
+In addition, although PBPRS operates under supervision, administrative requirements and guidance as a project of fiscal sponsor FNC Philly, a 501(c)(3), it is in support of multiple organizations with similar missions including the National Black Public Relations Society and others via attending any events they may have.

 To learn more and register for the conference visit bprsphilly.org